pnowosie/feniks/index.md

 end
 ```

 ## Controllers layer
 - Validates all parameters in `with` expression, use `OMG.RPC.Web.Validator.Base` module
 - Pass validated params to `application API` function with the same name as Controller action
 - Pass the result to the `api_response` function, (see: `OMG.Watcher.Web` module, which inject this fn to all ctlrs).
 It does:
-  - Unsuccessful result is passed through (and will be handled by `fallback_controller`, it’s std Phx behavior)
+  - Unsuccessful result is passed through (and will be handled by `fallback_action`, it’s std Phx behavior)
-  - Sanitizes the result: converts structs to maps, encoded binary to hex, and so (see: `OMG.Watcher.Web.Serializer.Response`)
+  - Sanitizes the result: converts structs to maps, encoded binary to hex,
   - Discovers `View` module from `Ctlr` and passes result with `%{response: result}` where `result` is unwrapped from `{:ok, _}` tuple

 ```elixir